Château Angélus St-Emilion 2020 - 1er Grand Cru Classé A

 Wine rated (2021 guide) 100/100 (Jonathan Choukroun Chicheportiche)

-The nose is nicely structured, pure and elegant, offering a fine grain, purity, intensity (with finesse), concentration (with finesse) and a broad aromatic palette.
-Notes of dazzling blackcurrant, strawberry and, more slightly, dazzling blueberry are combined with small touches of black tea, fleshy cherry and peony, as well as fine points of pepper, spice, a discreet hint of citrus zest, violet and an imperceptible touch of black tea.
-The palate is beautifully delicate, all precision/subtlety, offering finesse, tension, gourmandise (in finesse), a certain discretion/restraint in its power, a lovely racy minerality, an airy side to the balance.
-On the palate, this wine expresses notes of crisp/juicy raspberry, pulpy/juicy blackberry and, more lightly, fresh/sparkling blackcurrant, combined with touches of black plum, violet, bergamot, as well as fine hints of star anise and an imperceptible hint of saltiness.
-Nice work on the bitters, suavity, sapidity, a lovely powdery grain (adds palatability) on the finish/persistence.
-The tannins are precise, fine, structuring and polished.
-Beautiful, lively aromatic persistence.
-A wine of finesse and subtlety.
+The nose is beautifully crafted, refined, elegant, and offers a lovely finesse of grain, purity, intensity (in finesse), concentration (in finesse), and a lovely breadth of aromatic palette.
+There are notes of bright blackcurrant, strawberry and, more subtly, bright blueberry, combined with hints of black tea, fleshy cherry and peony, as well as subtle hints of pepper, spices, a discreet hint of citrus zest, violet and an imperceptible hint of black tea.
+The palate is beautifully delicate, precise and subtle, offering finesse, tension, deliciousness (in finesse), a certain discretion/restraint in its power, a lovely racy minerality, and an airy side to its balance.
+On the palate, this wine expresses notes of crisp/juicy raspberry, pulpy/juicy blackberry and, more subtly, fresh/bright blackcurrant, combined with hints of black plum, violet, bergamot and subtle hints of star anise and an imperceptible hint of saltiness.
+A lovely balance of bitterness, sweetness, and savoriness, with a pleasant powdery texture (adding appeal) on the finish/persistence.
+The tannins are precise, fine, structured, and polished.
+A very beautiful, lively aromatic persistence.
+A wine full of finesse and subtlety.

 The Wine Cellar Insider - Jeff Leve